BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 The magic behind the scenes is happening in the metaclass ``SettingsMeta``.
-In a nutshell, if a field looks like a setting, but is not explicitly defined as an instance of class :class:`Setting <concrete_settings.settings.Setting>`, a corresponding object is created instead.
+In a nutshell, if a field looks like a setting, but is not explicitly defined as an instance of class :class:`Setting <concrete_settings.setting.Setting>`, a corresponding object is created instead.

 :ref:`Later in the documentation <setting_definition>` the setting creation